The (Anti-)EDR Compendium

 └──────────────────┘

-Most .exe file implants generated out of the box by C2 frameworks are signatured, and therefore not useful.
-Therefore the first step is to either obfuscate the code, which is hard.
-Or to use a loader, which carries the implant as payload and loads it.
-Most often this technique uses shellcode generated by the C2 (alternative, the generated DLL can be used with a DLL loader, or the EXE by converting it into either Shellcode or a DLL).
-The advantage is that the payload can be encrypted, so the only thing which needs to be obfuscated from AV file signature scanning is the actual loader itself.
+Or alternatively to use a loader, which carries the implant as payload and loads it when executed.
+Most often this technique uses shellcode generated by the C2 (alternatively, can use the generated DLL output of the C2, or the EXE.
+It is possible to convert it into either Shellcode or a DLL, for example with Donut).
+The advantage using a loader is that the payload can be encrypted, so the only thing which needs to be obfuscated from AV file signature scanning is the actual loader itself.

 Public loaders are usually signatured sooner or later.
 But they are easy to write in basically all langues Windows understands (C, .net C#, vba, vbs, powershell, jscript…).
-Simple self written-loaders are surprisingly good, as this article will show.
+Simple self written-loaders are surprisingly effective, as this article will show.

 Instead of scanning a file, the EDR can also scan the memory of processes.
 This defeats loaders, as the payload code has to be unencrypted in memory to be executed.
 To avoid detection in memory, the process needs to encrypt its memory regions when sleeping.
 Then at the time the EDR scans the process, nothing suspicious should be in memory.
 Memory scanning is a performance intensive operation, and only being done if the EDR thinks its worthwile.
-This is based on the telemetry collected (or in regular intervals, like once a day).
+This is based on the telemetry collected (or in regular intervals “on-demand”, like once a day).

 Typical memory scanners are pe-sieve and moneta